 1 2 3 4 5 6 7 8 9 10 11 12 13 | public class OrderService { public Order createOrder(String productName, Long amount, String parentOrderId) { Order order = new Order(); order.setId(parentOrderId == null ?
 UUID.randomUUID().toString() : parentOrderId); order.setCreationDate(LocalDateTime.now()); order.setAmount(amount); order.setProductName(productName); return order; } } |

-With a first test, we want to make sure to use a random UUID
+With the first test, we want to make sure to use a random UUID

 whenever we don't pass a parentOrderId